Transformed and eager to serve

-"When they arrive, they are totally different kids, which is amazing,” says Ingelaurie Lisher, director of youth at St. Mark.
-“They keep the other kids in line.
+"When they arrive, they are totally different kids, which is amazing," says Ingelaurie Lisher, who directs the youth program at St. Mark.
+"They keep the other kids in line.
 They want to set a good example.
-This is something that means so much to them.”
+This is something that means so much to them."

 Like most servant groups at Our Saviour, the youth help out with projects on the grounds of the congregation, including light construction, painting, cleaning and maintenance work.

-As the St. Mark youth experience their time of service and gain insights into a different culture, they begin to think beyond themselves, Lisher says.
+As the youth of St. Mark experience their time of service and gain insights into a different culture, they begin to think beyond themselves, Ingelaurie says.

 "The kids explore who they are and the gifts they have.
 They see God at work in a different place.
 When they come home, all they talk about is their experience at Rocky Boy's."

-Likewise, members of Our Saviour and other residents of Rocky Boy’s enjoy meeting servant groups, like St. Mark’s, says the Rev. Linda Webster, pastor.
+Likewise, members of Our Saviour and other residents of Rocky Boy's enjoy meeting servant groups, like St. Mark's, says Linda Webster, pastor.

-“We share a meal or have a barbeque,” she says.
-“We sit together and talk.
+"We share a meal or have a barbecue," she says.
+"We sit together and talk.
 Relationships start from that.
-It’s an important connection.”
+It's an important connection."

 Many youth return from the trip transformed, eager to serve at St. Mark and in the community, Lisher says.

-Our Saviour Lutheran Church is among 21 Evangelical Lutheran Church in America (ELCA) congregations with 10 percent or more American Indian and Alaska Native members.
+pur Saviour Lutheran Church is among 21 ELCA congregations with 10 percent or more American Indian and Alaska Native members.

 Roughly half of the 5,000 Chippewa-Cree living at Rocky Boy are baptized Lutheran, according to Pastor Webster, although active membership is much lower.